Byron Buxton Player Props: Twins vs. White Sox

-On Wednesday, Byron Buxton (.795 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 7:10 PM ET.
+On Thursday, Byron Buxton (.395 on-base percentage in past 10 games, 53 points above season-long percentage) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lucas Giolito.
+First pitch is at 2:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the White Sox.
+In his last appearance, he went 1-for-2 with a double and an RBI against the White Sox.

 Byron Buxton Game Info & Props vs. the White Sox